threefoldfoundation/info_threefold/src/hiring/includes/tf_hr_intro.md

-ThreeFold is a global community with as aim to create an upgraded internet based on strong values and sustainability.
+The ThreeFold is a global community with an aim to create an upgraded Internet based on strong values and sustainability.